Breaking: Zenernet has shut its doors, here is the latest.

 After you have permits in hand, the installers can work their magic and get those panels up on your roof.
 Once the installation is complete, your local permitting office will perform a site inspection, as might your utility.
 You’ll need ‘permission to operate’ from your utility before you can switch on your solar energy system.
 Zenernet will then follow up to ensure you’re happy with the installation and that everything is working as it should.

 The company will also be available going forward if you have further concerns about performance, maintenance, want to upgrade your system or add panels, and if you need to transfer ownership should you move home.
+In practice, Zenernet doesn’t seem to live up to this promise, with a full voicemail and hard to reach project managers.
+This is one of the biggest complaints about the company, and something we’d dearly love to see rectified to get Zenernet back on track.

 Zenernet plans to launch a Homeowner Portal where homeowners will be able to see the next steps in their project.
 Once the system is installed, homeowners will also be able to monitor energy production.